Effective Identity Governance for Non-Human Identities

 Imagine a cloud environment where multiple services need to communicate.
 Instead of manually granting access to each service, you can automate this process with IGA:

-1. Create a Machine Identity for each service.
+- Create a Machine Identity for each service.
+Let's say we have "Service A" and "Service B."

-3. Automate provisioning so that when a new service is deployed, it automatically gets the right access without manual intervention.
+role. - Automate provisioning so that when a new service is deployed, it automatically gets the right identity and the appropriate roles assigned, without manual intervention from an IT administrator.
+When "Service A" is decommissioned, its identity and associated roles are automatically removed.

 This approach not only enhances security but also saves time and reduces errors.